 This is an administrative survey that collects demographic and medical (cause of death) information annually and monthly from all provincial and territorial vital statistics registries on all deaths in Canada.

-The 2016 to 2020 data are considered preliminary due to improvements in methodology and timeliness which shortened the duration of data collection.
+The 2016 to 2019 data are considered preliminary due to improvements in methodology and timeliness which shortened the duration of data collection.
 The data for 2020 and 2021 are considered provisional due to the shortened duration of data collection.
 Data for Yukon are not available as of 2017.

 This is an administrative survey that collects demographic and medical (cause of death) information annually and monthly from all provincial and territorial vital statistics registries on all deaths in Canada.
 Prior to 2010, some annual data were also collected on Canadian residents who die in American states.
 Starting with the reference year 2010, Canadian residents who die in American states are no longer collected.

 The data are used to calculate basic indicators (such as counts and rates) on deaths of residents of Canada.
 Information from this database is also used in the calculation of statistics, such as cause-specific death rates and life expectancy.